SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/display-payment-ui/seamless-view.md

 For the full list over the different events you can override, check out the [Seamless View Events][seamless-view-events] page, also available in the feature section.

+## Monitoring The Script URL

+You must confirm that your site is not susceptible to attacks from scripts that could affect the merchant’s e-commerce system(s).

 ## Seamless View Sequence Diagram